PrabhuKiran8790/Neuralchemie/posts/logistic-regression/Day 7 Beyond Yes or No How Logistic Regression Mak 024430e2c92d407e9d2bbee450793ade.md

+---
-# Day 7: Beyond Yes or No: How Logistic Regression Makes Predictions with Probabilities
+title: "Beyond Yes or No: How Logistic Regression Makes Predictions with Probabilities"
+description: "Study the concept of classification and its evaluation metrics along with the Python Implementation of a Fundamental Algorithm: The Logistic Regression"
+date: '2024-01-21'
+image: '/posts/logistic-regression/thumbnail.png'
+author:
+    - Shayaan
+tags:
+    - Machine Learning
+    - Classification
+draft: false
+order: 7
+---

 So far we have discussed about Linear Regression and Polynomial Regression which help in determining outputs on continuous data.
 The output of the model in these models can be ranging anywhere from the lower end of the described equation to the upper end.
 Today we are going to dive into a new category of Machine Learning: Classification.